 Clinical neuroimaging studies

-Professor Emsley collaborates closely with colleagues at the University of Manchester on a series of clinical imaging studies.
+Professor Emsley collaborates closely with colleagues on a series of clinical imaging studies.

 Blood-brain barrier (BBB) disruption contributes to the pathophysiology of numerous neurological diseases, but we lack reliable non-invasive imaging methods; this project will develop a new, sensitive, water-exchange based magnetic resonance imaging technique to probe BBB status, with the potential for multiple applications including earlier diagnosis and biomarker development.
 The project will include a preliminary patient-based study in stroke patients and control participants.
 This project is being led by University College London, in conjunction with several other partners.
 The preliminary stroke study is being led by Lancaster University.